Testing the order of fractional integration when smooth deterministic trends are possibly present: Model specification, testing and order selection

-under $H_0 : \delta = \delta_0$. \end{theorem} Three observations can be made in the light of Theorem \ref{thm1}.
-First, if the DGP includes Chebyshev functions, i.e. $k_0 > 0$, yet these functions are ignored in the model by setting $k = 0$ then both tests will diverge under the null.
+Three observations can be made about Theorem \ref{thm1}: First, if the DGP includes Chebyshev functions beyond the constant term, i.e.\ if $k_0 > 0$, yet these functions are ignored in the model by setting $k = 0$ then both test statistics will diverge under the null.
 Therefore, in this case, both tests are not informative.
-Secondly, even if Chebyshev functions are included in the model but the order of the Chebyshev polynomial is smaller than the true number ($k < k_0$), the test statistics will diverge at the same rate as if no polynomial is included.
-Thirdly, the rate of divergence for both test statistics in Theorem \ref{thm1} is the same as in the setting studied by \textcite{iacone2022semiparametric}, who address level breaks instead of smooth trends.
-Hence, neglecting smooth trends is similar to disregarding level breaks when testing for the integration order.
-The reasoning behind this can be gleaned by observing that the periodogram of a step-indicator is of order $O((j/T)^{-1}j^{-1})$, see \textcite{iacone2010local}, which is the same rate as for the periodogram of the Chebyshev function in \eqref{eq3}, see the proof of Theorem \ref{thm1}.
+Secondly, even if Chebyshev functions beyond the intercept are included in the model ($k > 0$) but the order of the Chebyshev polynomial in the model is smaller than the true number ($k < k_0$), the test statistics will still diverge.
+Thirdly, the rate of divergence of both statistics in the second part of Theorem \ref{thm1} is the same as in the setting studied by \textcite{iacone2022semiparametric}, who address level breaks instead of smooth trends.
+Hence, neglecting smooth trends and neglecting level breaks affects these tests through a similar low frequency contamination mechanism.

-The following theorem shows the limiting behaviour of the statistics in \eqref{test1} and \eqref{test2} under local alternatives if $k$ is correctly specified or even over-specified.
+The assumptions on the bandwidth in Theorem \ref{thm1} are best interpreted as relative strength conditions: they guarantee divergence of the test statistics by making the contribution of the omitted Chebyshev component dominate the error term, cf.\ \textcite{mccloskey2013memory}.
+The weaker restriction in the first part of the theorem is sufficient to make the contamination component dominate in the numerator of the $t$-type statistic, which implies divergence of both test statistics.
+The stronger restriction in the second part is imposed to ensure that the omitted component also dominates the denominator, which is what delivers the explicit divergence rates in the theorem.

+Essentially, therefore, Theorem \ref{thm1} says that both the $t$- and the LM-test are uninformative under the null when the Chebyshev polynomial is underspecified.
+Theorem \ref{thm2} rectifies this by establishing that both tests are well-behaved under the null and under local alternatives as along as the Chebyshev polynomial is correctly or overspecified relative to the true value $k_0$.
+This result highlights the robustness of the proposed testing procedures to potential overfitting in the model and ensures that the limiting distributions remain valid provided that $k \geq k_0$.